Relevant authorities

 Business Guide (Virksomhedsguiden)

-Virksomhedsguiden.dk is managed by the Danish Business Authority and offers a wide range of digital guidance from public authorities - for example on intetnational recruitment.
+Virksomhedsguiden.dk is managed by the Danish Business Authority and offers a wide range of digital guidance from public authorities - for example on international recruitment.

 Danish Patient Safety Authority (STPS)

 STPS issues authorizations to both Danish and foreign healthcare personnel.
-For selected professional groups with citizenship and education within the EU/EEA, the EU rules apply, meaning that one's education is recognized across the EU, while third-country nationals must apply for authorization and complete evaluation employment(s) to obtain this.
+For selected professional groups with citizenship and education within the EU/EEA, the EU rules apply, meaning that one's education is recognized across the EU.
+Third-country nationals must apply for authorization and complete evaluation employment(s) to obtain this.

 Registration of healthcare professionals